-In director John Singleton's dramatic film, a message movie about racial tension and social integration, it followed the lives of incoming freshmen at a fictional university.
+Director John Singleton's dramatic film, a message movie about racial tension and social integration, followed the lives of incoming freshmen at a fictional university.

 The film's subplot was about sexual attraction, awakening and discovery between two members of a women's support group on campus called Students for a Non-Sexist Society: